MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-legacy.md

 - Legacy Microsoft LAPS must not be installed on the machine.

   This restriction avoids a scenario in which Windows LAPS and legacy Microsoft LAPS simultaneously try to manage the same local administrator account.
-Having two entities manage the same account is not supported and a security risk.
+Having two entities manage the same account is a security risk and isn't supported.

   For the emulation feature, legacy Microsoft LAPS is considered installed if the legacy Microsoft LAPS Group Policy Client Side Extension is installed.
 To detect the extension, query the `DllName` registry value under this registry key: